 This article describes how to understand and control your costs for Application Insights.
 A related article, Monitoring usage and estimated costs describes how to view usage and estimated costs across multiple Azure monitoring features for different pricing models.

-If you have questions about how pricing works for Application Insights, you can post a question in our forum.
+If you have questions about how pricing works for Application Insights, you can post a question in our Microsoft Q&A question page.

 The pricing for Azure Application Insights is a Pay-As-You-Go model based on data volume ingested and optionally for longer data retention.
 Each Application Insights resource is charged as a separate service and contributes to the bill for your Azure subscription.
 Data volume is measured as the size of the uncompressed JSON data package that's received by Application Insights from your application.
 Data volume is measured in GB (10^9 bytes).
 There is no data volume charge for using the Live Metrics Stream.